benchmarko/LocoBasic/README.md

 - **Subroutine Style**
   - A line starting with `GOSUB <line>` marks the beginning of a subroutine.
   - Subroutines must end with a single `RETURN` on its own line.
-  - Nested Subroutines are **not supported**.

 ### Numbers

-- Usually decimal
+- Usually in decimal format.
 - Also hexadecimal `&<hexValue>` and binary `&x<BinaryValue>`

 ### Variables and Types

-- It should start with a lowr case character (but uppercase is also supported it not in strict mode).
+- Variable names should start with a lowercase character (uppercase is also supported if strict mode is not enabled).
 - Usually it stores a number.
   - Computations follow JavaScript precision.
   - Operator arity and precedence match those of Locomotive BASIC.
   - Integer parameters are not automatically rounded.
 - Append `$` to denote a string variable.
   - Variable markers like `!` and `%` are **not supported**.
-- Append `(n[,n2,...])` for an array variable with indices.
+- Append `(n[, n2, ...])` for an array variable with indices.
-  - Array varibles with the same name as normal variables are **not supported**.
+  - Array variables with the same name as normal variables are **not supported**.
-  - Do not use space between variable name and parenthesis.
+  - Do not use spaces between the variable name and parentheses.

 ### Special Notes

 - **Endless Loops**
-  - Not trapped automatically.
-Restarting the browser window may be required to recover.
+  - Endless loops are not trapped automatically.
+You may need to reload the page or restart the browser window to recover."
 - **STOP and END**
-  - These stop execution, but only at the top level.
+  - hese commands stop execution, but only at the top level.
 Within subroutines, they simply return.
   - During *FRAME*, *INKEY$* or *INPUT*, the "Stop" button gets active.
-It allows to terminate the running program.
+It allows you to terminate the running program.
 It is not possible to continue a terminated program.
 - **PEN and PAPER**
   - When using node.js in a terminal, ANSI colors are used.
 - **GRAPHICS PEN, DRAW, DRAWR, MOVE, MOVER, PLOT, PLOTR, TAG (and PRINT), |ARC, |CIRCLE, |ELLIPSE, |RECT**
   - These can be used to create [Scalable Vector Graphics](https://developer.mozilla.org/en-US/docs/Web/SVG) (SVG), which can be exported with the "SVG" button.
-Graphics is separate from text.
+Graphics are separate from text.
 - **FRAME**
-  - Text and graphics output is buffered until it is flushed with *FRAME* (or *INKEY$*, *INPUT*) or at the end of the progam.
+  - Text and graphics output is buffered until it is flushed with *FRAME* (or *INKEY$*, *INPUT*) or at the end of the program.
-  - To start a new graphical output after *FRAME*, use *CLS* or *MODE*.
+  - To start new graphical output after *FRAME*, use *CLS* or *MODE*.

 ### Operators and Expressions